 - Find a local Nephrologist in your town

-- Early management of high blood pressure is especially important for African Americans with diabetes.
+People with diabetes also have a greater risk of developing kidney failure.
+Early management of high blood pressure is especially important for African Americans with diabetes.

 Hope Through Research

-n recent years, researchers have learned a great deal about kidney disease.
+In recent years, researchers have learned a great deal about kidney disease.
 The NIDDK sponsors several programs aimed at understanding kidney failure and finding treatments to stop its progression.